Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Related Work

 There alternative multi-objective gate sizing frameworks, like geometric programming~\cite{farshidi2013self}~\cite{farshidi2014optimal}, simulated annealing~\cite{reimann2013simultaneous}, have been investigated using weighted sum objective functions which is a common scalarizing method in multi-objective problems similar to the LR.

 In~\cite{hu2012sensitivity}, J. Hu proposed a different way to scalarise the objectives of leakage power and slacks into a sensitivity guided function for solution ranking (non-dominated), and a heuristic-based stochastic searching method was applied.
-The proposed method included two stages: global timing recovery seeks violation-free solutions by up-sizing gates and down-sizing threshold voltage, and then power reduction with feasible timing reduces leakage power on these gates that are oversized during the first stage.

-However, limited works complete the gate sizing through industrial physical design flow and libraries to investigate how beneficial these methods can be in practice.
-In~\cite{yella2017standalone}, it is stated that significant changes in cell sizes, after applying gate-sizing optimisation, require re-placement and re-routing for new wire load parasitics.
-Updating designs at post-routing stage can enable evaluation more accurate and robust under stringent timing constraints.
+However, limited work completed the gate sizing with simultaneously handling all PPA metrics through industrial design flows and libraries, all the way from synthesis and physical implementation, to investigate how beneficial these methods can be in practice~\cite{fatemi2019enhancing}.
+The work in~\cite{yella2017standalone} stated that significant changes in cell sizes, after applying gate sizing optimisation, require re-placement and re-routing for new wire load parasitics.
+Therefore, optimising designs with timely updating corresponding layouts can make evaluations realistic, and achieved solutions feasible.

-In earlier works, typical heuristic techniques like genetic algorithms were applied to solving gate sizing problems.
+In earlier work, typical heuristic techniques like genetic algorithms were applied to solving gate sizing problems.
 The methods for multi-objective optimisation in~\cite{wang1995performance} and~\cite{benkhider2000parallel} both are still based on scalarized cost functions.
-More recently, gate-sizing-based soft error optimisation using MOEAs is proposed in~\cite{sheng2009soft} but its multi-objectives are soft error rate, critical path delay and area.
+More recently, gate-sizing-based soft error optimisation using MOEAs is proposed in~\cite{sheng2009soft} but its objectives are soft error rate, critical path delay and area.